FACT SHEET ON INTERNAL DISPLACEMENT

 HOW MANY PEOPLE ARE INTERNALLY DISPLACED IN THE WORLD?

-In 2017, 30.6 million new internal displacement associated with conflict, violence and disasters were recorded across 143 countries and territories worldwide.
-This is the equivalent of over 80,000 people displaced every day.
+In 2018, 28 million new displacements associated with conflict, generalized violence and disasters were recorded across the world.

-A cumulative total of 40 million people are estimated to be living in internal displacement as a result of conflict and violence as of the end of 2017.
-An unknown number of people remain displaced as a result of disasters or development projects that occurred in and prior to 2017.
+A record 41.3 million people were living in internal displacement due to conflict and violence as of the end of 2018, nearly two-thirds more than the global number of refugees.
+An unknown number of people remain displaced as a result of disasters, making this figure a significant underestimate.

 WHAT CAUSES INTERNAL DISPLACEMENT?